-Janakpurdham lies 123 km (76 mi) south-east of the capital city of Nepal; Kathmandu.
+Janakpurdham lies 123 km (76 mi) southeast of the capital city of Nepal; Kathmandu.
 The city was founded in the early 18th century and still is the largest Sub-Metropolitan city of Nepal.
-Janakpur is ranked as the third-largest city in Terai (after Biratnagar and Birjung) and the seven largest cities in Nepal.
+Janakpur is ranked as the third-largest city in Terai (after Biratnagar and Birjung) and one of the seven largest cities in Nepal.

 History of Janakpurdham

 Janakpurdham was the capital of the Videha dynasty that ruled the Mithila region in ancient history.
 The name of the town came from the name of King Janak who used to rule the Mithila region.
 Janakpurdham is now very popular as a religious destination for domestic as well as international tourists.
 The ancient temples, monasteries, arts, and crafts of many deities are the attractions of the place.

 Janakpur is also the birthplace of Goddess Sita.
 According to Hindu Mythology, King Janak found a baby girl under the soil while he was plowing the field.
 The girl was later known as Goddess Sita and taken as a “The Daughter of Mother Earth.”
 Sita is taken as an ideal woman by all the Hindus.
 Adding on this, Janakpurdham is the place where Lord Ram and Sita were married.
 Thus, every corner of the town reflects and represents deities related to Ramayana; the story of Ram and Sita.

 The Maithili people are the principal inhabitants of the Janakpur city.
 They speak their own language and are very famous for their art.
 The most common languages spoken in Janakpurdham are Maithili, Nepali, Bhojpuri, and Awadhi.
 The major festivals celebrated in Janakpurdham include Ram Navami, Vivaha Panchami, Holi, Bijaya Dashami, and Chhat.

 The Mithila Art